IranNeto/study-notes/Java/OCP_11/cap_8.md

-1 - Method is the child class **must have the same signature** as the parent class 2 - Method in the child class **must NEVER be more restricted** than the parent class 3 - Method in the child class child class may not declare a checked exception that is new or broader than the class of any exception declared in the parent class method.
+1 - Method is the child class **must have the same signature** as the parent class 2 - Method in the child class **must NEVER be more restricted** than the parent class 3 - Method in the child class **may not** declare a checked exception that is new or broader than the class of any exception declared in the parent class method.
 4 - Method in the child class **must return the same or a subtype _covariant return types_** of the method in the parent class